Artwork Page for The Submersion of Pharaoh's Army in the Red Sea

 Description

-This composition is made up of twelve separately printed woodcuts to create one image in grand scale.
+This composition is made up of 12 separately printed woodcuts to create one image in grand scale.
 The size rivals that of a history painting, and, unlike most prints, the composition would have been hung on the wall.
-This is confirmed by the complete lack of complete impressions from the date of the print's creation—around 1515.
-This and all extant impressions date from a later edition, published in 1549 by the publisher Domenico dalle Greche (Italian, active 1543-1558).
+This is confirmed by the lack of complete impressions from the date of the print's creation—around 1515.
+This and all extant impressions date from a later edition, published in 1549 by the publisher Domenico dalle Greche (Italian, active 1543–1558).
 The woodcut is based on a drawing by the Venetian master Titian, and the bold, expressive, and irregular marks of the woodcutter imitate his drawing manner.
-The narrative—that of the Israelites’ persecution under the Egyptian pharaoh and his army’s fate when they followed Moses into the Red Sea—is propelled across the twelve sheets with remarkable unity.
+The narrative—that of the Israelites’ persecution under the Egyptian pharaoh and his army’s fate when they followed Moses into the Red Sea—is propelled across the 12 sheets with remarkable unity.
 The rolling clouds and turbulent sea culminate in the solid gravity of the magnificent cliff that overhangs the shore.

 The Submersion of Pharaoh's Army in the Red Sea